haihanyin/springbootexamples/questions/01-container-dependency-ioc/ReadMe.md

 ### Why can’t @Bean methods be final either?
 proxy needs to be created on @Configuration class

-## How do you configure profiles?, What are possible use cases where they might be useful?
+## How do you configure profiles?
+What are possible use cases where they might be useful? !!

-## Can you use @Bean together with @Profile?
+## Can you use @Bean together with @Profile? !!

-## Can you use @Component together with @Profile?
+## Can you use @Component together with @Profile? !!
 ## How many profiles can you have?
 ## How do you inject scalar/literal values into Spring beans?
 ## What is @Value used for?